HeydarovaSevda/Statistics-Problems/README.md

-This repository includes a collection of statistics problems I solved during my bachelor's studies.
+This repository includes a collection of statistics problems I solved during my learning period .
 Each section provides a detailed approach to statistical concepts and problem-solving methods, demonstrating a foundational understanding of topics such as:

 1.Introduction to Statistics